sumibi-yakitori/sumibi-yakitori/README.md

   　　My gaming career started with the Famicom (NES), so I've played a lot of old Japanese games.

 **⚡ Fun fact:**
-  - Unusually for a programmer, I have also worked as an artist for a Japanese game company.
+  - Unusually for a programmer, I have also worked as an artist for Japanese game companies.

 <!--